Grant funding for community projects

 - have a bank account in your group's name

 Projects need to be properly planned and fully costed out before you can apply for grant funding.
-Download a project plan to help you plan your project well.
+Download a project plan to help you plan your project.

-External funders provide a large amount of funding towards community projects in the area.
+External funders provide a significant amount of funding towards community projects in the Scottish Borders area.
 There are a variety of sources who can offer financial assistance for small or large scale projects.
 Each funder has its own set priorities and criteria and it is important to investigate which funders are most appropriate for your particular project.

-Links to some of the main funders are listed below but there are also many UK Trusts/Foundations who also offer funding.
+Links to some of the main funders are listed below but there are also many UK Trusts and Foundations which also offer funding.

-There are also organisations who research and provide up to date lists of funders and a wider variety of funding sources can be viewed from the links below:
+There are also organisations which research and provide up to date lists of funders and a wider variety of funding sources can be viewed from the links below:

 Crowdfunding is a relatively new way to raise money for your community project.
 Funding from grant funders alone can be difficult to raise and crowdfunding works for all ideas whether large or small.